cdfoundation/meetups/README.md

 * We accept only **active** meetup communities.
 Please, ensure that:
   - at least three successful meetups were held before applying
   - at least one meetup was held during the last 60 days before applying
-* If all the requirements above are satisfied, please apply via filling the [form](url to form).
+* If all the requirements above are satisfied, please apply via filling the [form](https://docs.google.com/forms/d/e/1FAIpQLSeaoOkc-1FAcyYbD7TYOjJoiXbX7cQTArRACsps2g1VG7xgew/viewform?usp=sf_link).

 ### Code of Conduct

-CDF Meetup program follows the [CDF Code of Conduct](link to code of conduct).
+CDF Meetup program follows the [LF Events Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/).